Working Bees at HPS have operated successfully over a number of years because of the time and expertise generously donated by volunteers like you!

 - Installing the new Koi Fish Mural behind the Art Room.

-In addition to improvement projects, Working Bees also include regular tasks to keep the school tidy, such as painting, sweeping, raking back tan bark under playground equipment as well as library book cleaning.
+In addition to improvement projects, Working Bees also include regular tasks to keep the school tidy, such as painting, weeding, sweeping and raking back tan bark under playground equipment as well as cleaning and tidying library books.

 It’s a great opportunity for families and children to meet in a different social setting, as well as contributing to improvements and care of the school.
 Each Working Bee finishes with a BBQ, to thank our lovely volunteers!

 So pack your gloves, brooms and tools and volunteer to help at a Working Bee!
 Whether it’s just one hour or more, HPS needs your help.
 Every bit counts!

 Term 3 Sunday 5 August 10am-1pm

 Term 4 Saturday 17 November 4pm-7pm (Twilight Working Bee)

 Children are very welcome to come along and join in!